enerammer/R-intro/episodes/whats-next.Rmd

 ::::keypoints
-   - "Practice is important!"
+   - Practice is important
-   - "Working on data that YOU find interesting is a really good idea,"
+   - Working on data that YOU find interesting is a really good idea
-   - "The amount of ressources online is immense."
+   - The amount of ressources online is immense
-   - "KUB Datalab is there for your."
+   - KUB Datalab is there for you
 ::::